"Welcome to my website. I have had so many wonderful friends over the years and I would like this website to be a record of them." — Nancy Sandars

 We may arrange further showings - please email with requests and to suggest dates.

-A showing is planned at Charlbury Community Centre in the afternoon of Sunday 19th May.
-Further details to follow.
+There will be a new showing at Charlbury Community Centre in the afternoon of Sunday 19th May at 2.30pm.
+Further details are here: www.charlburycommunitycentre.org.uk/events/

 The biographical documentary, 'The Lucid Past of Nancy Sandars', is a film by Mike Tomlinson and Rebecca Huxley (Nancy's god-daughter).
 The film is based on an interview with Nancy in 2013, in which she discusses her long and remarkable life, and also features interviews with those who knew her and her work.